12.15 Ongoing Training

 • Training provided by Adoption Support for Kentucky (ASK) or Kentucky Foster and Adoptive Parent Training Support Network is pre-approved for training hours.

-• If a foster/adoptive parent completes more training than required during the annual period, the additional hours will not transfer to the next approval year.
+• If a non-familial or relative/fictive foster/adoptive parent completes more training than required during the annual period, the additional hours will not transfer to the next approval year.

 Procedure